cdklabs/cdk-cicd-wrapper/docs/content/developer_guides/private_npm_registry.md

 The NPM Authentication Token needs to remain secret that is why the {{ project_name }} uses AWS SecretManager to store it.

 Create a secret in AWS Secrets Manager and store the authentication token as plaintext.
 This is viable for long living tokens.
 The value of the secret needs to be **only** the token.
-Provide the arn of this secret as `basicAuthSecretArn` either as a hardcoded string  in your npmRegistryConfig or through an environment variable but in this case the environment variable name **must** be `NPM_BASIC_AUTH_ID`.
+Provide the arn of this secret as `basicAuthSecretArn` either as a hardcoded string  in your npmRegistryConfig or through an environment variable but in this case the environment variable name **must** be `NPM_BASIC_AUTH_SECRET_ID`.

 **Note** It is recommended to use technical users and token dedicated to them, rather than personal tokens.